w3f/polkadot-wiki/docs/learn-staking.md

 move them to the inactive set in the next.
 The validator will not lose their nominators.

 When used as part of a punishment, being chilled carries an implied penalty of being un-nominated.
-It also triggers an era change, and therefore a new validator election.
-The chilled validator will need to reissue an intention to validate and ask for nominator support.
+It also disables the validator for the remainder of the current era and removes the offending validator from the next election.

+Polkadot allows some validators to be disabled, but if the number of disabled validators gets too large, Polkadot will trigger a new validator election to get a full set.
+Disabled validators will need to resubmit their intention to validate and regarner support from nominators.

 ### Slashing Across Eras